Technologies and Security Challenges in Metaverse: Security Threats and Vulnerabilities in Metaverse (RQ2)

 The Metaverse presents an exciting vision of a digitally enhanced society, but it also raises important ethical and social issues that could have a detrimental effect on human life.
 The immersive and engaging nature of the Metaverse increases the risk of user addiction, as individuals may find it difficult to detach from persistent virtual environments.
 Furthermore, the anonymity and wide reach of these platforms exacerbate problems such as digital extortion \cite{valluripally2021modeling}, child exploitation, cyberbullying, cyberstalking \cite{leenes2007privacy}, and rumor propagation \cite{zhu2020activity}.
 The immersive realism and lack of adequate regulation further complicate the ability to detect and prevent these harmful behaviors.
 The possibility of extremist and terrorist groups using the Metaverse is one particularly concerning issue \cite{weimann2023metaverse}.
 At a low cost and with a lower chance of discovery, the immersive virtual worlds open up new possibilities for recruitment, training, coordination, and planning.
 For instance, terrorists might carefully plan attacks and determine escape routes by using computerized models of actual structures for simulated training.
 This degree of virtual practice can greatly improve the accuracy and efficacy of real-world terrorist and illegal operations.
 Furthermore, the Metaverse presents difficult ethical issues as it grows more independent and may be controlled by AI-driven algorithms \cite{leenes2007privacy}.
-As seen in science fiction movie "The Matrix\footnote{https://en.wikipedia.org/wiki/The\_Matrix}", when AI systems govern interactions and norms, problems such as racial and gender bias, algorithmic discrimination, and a lack of human oversight may arise.
+As seen in the science fiction movie "The Matrix\footnote{https://en.wikipedia.org/wiki/The\_Matrix}", when AI systems govern interactions and norms, problems such as racial and gender bias, algorithmic discrimination, and a lack of human oversight may arise.
 These outcomes could lead to systemic injustices in digital societies, reinforcing existing inequalities or even creating new forms of digital oppression.
 Proactive governance, open AI systems, and inclusive ethical frameworks are necessary to mitigate these hazards.

-\section{Security Mechanism in Metaverse (RQ4)}
+\section{Security Mechanism in Metaverse (RQ3)}